-High schools might develop structures to prepare students with more "college knowledge" to navigate the postsecondary realm (Conley, 2008; Hoxby & Turner, 2015), provide a more diverse environment that teaches students to adjust to new situations and people (Tam & Bassett, 2004), or provide many other types of enrichment opportunities.
-Fletcher and Tienda (2010) found that high school fixed effects explained half or more of the differences in college GPA and graduation by students' race and ethnicty, sometimes reversing the relationships.
+High schools could effect college outcomes in many ways that are not reflected in either students' HSGPA or test performance.
+High schools might develop structures to prepare students with more "college knowledge" to navigate the post-secondary realm (Hoxby & Turner, 2015; Conley, 2008), or provide a more diverse environment that teaches students to adjust to new situations and people (Tam & Bassett, 2004), or provide many other types of enrichment opportunities.
+Fletcher and Tienda (2007) found that high school fixed effects explained half or more of the differences in college GPA and graduation by students' race and ethnicty, sometimes reversing the relationships.
 Such high school effects could make it appear that HSGPAs have different value in some schools than others-when there are simply other factors about high schools that also matter for college success.

-Contributions of This Study and Research Questions
+Contributions of this Study and Research Questions